corda/corda/docs/source/contract-irs.rst

 amount), and a rate that is either fixed at the creation of the swap (for the fixed leg), or based upon a reference rate that is retrieved during the swap (for the floating leg).
 An example reference rate might be something such as 'LIBOR 3M'.

-The fixed leg has its rate computed and set in advance, where as the floating leg has a fixing process whereas the rate for the next period is fixed with relation to a reference rate.
+The fixed leg has its rate computed and set in advance, whereas the floating leg has a fixing process whereas the rate for the next period is fixed with relation to a reference rate.
 Then, a calculation is performed such that the interest due over that period multiplied by the notional is paid (normally at the end of the period).
 If these two legs have the same payment date, then these flows can be offset against each other (in reality there are normally a number of these